jfspps/howtos/Java/IntroducingThreads.md

 # Threads in Java

-This project highlights the implementation of separate threads in Java, by either implementing the ```Runnable``` functional interface (generally more convenient)...
+This project highlights the implementation of separate threads ("threads of control") in Java, by either implementing the ```Runnable``` functional interface (generally more convenient)...

 ```java
 public class MyRunnable implements Runnable {